 Using the 75th Percentile to Attract Top Talent

 Employers aiming to attract top talent often target the 75th percentile or higher in their compensation strategies.
 By offering salaries at this level, companies position themselves as leaders in the market rate, appealing to high-caliber professionals seeking competitive pay.
+Offering salaries at the 75th percentile ensures that the compensation is higher than most other scores in the industry.
 This approach is especially effective in competitive job markets like San Francisco, where higher compensation is a necessity.

 To enhance the appeal of job offers, businesses might not only offer competitive base salaries but also include performance-based bonuses and equity options.
 This comprehensive package can make a significant difference in attracting and retaining top talent, especially in highly sought-after positions and departments.